-Termite Soil Treatment – Treating the soil prior to placement of the concrete slab helps protect a structure against future termite infestation(s).
+Termite Soil Treatment – Treating the soil before placement of the concrete slab helps protect a structure against future termite infestation(s).
 Additionally, it protects the builder against damage repair claims.
 In Arizona, it’s essential to get a good termite soil treatment.
 After all the Phoenix area is considered the “Termite Capital” of North America.

 Arizona is home to at least 17 different types of termites.
 Given the cryptic nature of this menace infestations often go months, years and even decades before they are discovered.
 Getting a termite soil treatment is an affordable protection option.

 Termite soil treatment services usually include spraying the ground where the foundation is to be poured.
 This initial step should be completed within 24 hours of pouring concrete for the foundation.
-Arizona rules and regulations require a license applicator who has been properly trained to perform the service.
+Arizona rules and regulations require a licensed applicator who has been properly trained to perform the service.

 Only State and EPA products may be used.
 Application rates are mandated to be 1 gallon applied for every 10 square feet of surface area.
 For example, an 1800 square foot structure would require 180 gallons.

 Structures that have footers must have a small trench dug and have 4 gallons per 10 linear feet applied.
 The trenched areas must be back filled and have the top soil treated.
 Areas with plumbing that will protrude through the foundation should have 1 gallon applied.
 Abutting exterior slabs that will be covered should be treated with 1 gallon per 10 square feet.
 Uncovered abutting slabs require treating a 3-square foot area that abuts the foundation.